ipod825/vim-netranger/README.md

 ### Opening a `vim-netranger` buffer
 1. vim a directory
 2. Inside vim, use edit commands (e.g. `vsplit`, `edit`, `tabedit`) to edit a directory.
 Just like `netrw`.
+3. Note that you can open multiple vim buffer for the same directory.
+When the directory content is changed, all window's content will be modified.
+You can even copy file in one window and paste in another widow.

 ### Help
 1. Press `?` to see current key bindings